Masamitsu1025/ruhmi-framework-mcu/README.md

-# Renesas RUHMI Framework (Robust Unified Heterogeneous Model Integration) supports AI model optimization and deployment with powered by EdgeCortix© MERA™.
+# RUHMI, Robust Unified Heterogeneous Model Integration, AI Framework supports AI model optimization and deployment with powered by EdgeCortix© MERA™.

 # CONTENTS
-* Introduction
-* License
-* Installation
+**Introduction**

+**Installation**
       Installation - Ubuntu Linux
       Installation - Windows 11

-* Deploy models
+**How to deploy models**
   Deplyment demo

-* Quantize and deploy models
+**Quantize and deploy models**
   Quantization demo

-* Guide to the generated C source code
+**Guide to the generated C source code**
   Runtime API - MPU only deployment
   Runtime API - MPU + Ethos-U deployment
-* ERROR list

-# Introduction
+**ERROR list**

+**Licenses Overview**

+**AI model compile API Specification**

-## Description
+## Introduction
-Renesas RUHMI Framework povides functinalities to optimize and deploy AI model with range of Renesas MCUs powered by Arm Ethos-U NPUs.
+RUHMI AI Framework povides functinalities to optimize and deploy AI model with range of Renesas MCUs powered by Arm Ethos-U NPUs.
 This tool also generates C source code while ensuring compatibility and tight integration the with Renesas e2 studio.
 These functinalities have been supported by the MERA™ IPs from EdgeCortix©.

 ## Overall workflow
 • Import acceptable AI models from the most used ML frameworks as <u>PyTorch, TensorFlow Lite and ONNX</u>.